Tavern-style pizza: Characteristics

-Although regional styles can vary, tavern-style pizza across the Midwestern United States typically have a crispy and thin crust.
+Although regional styles can vary, tavern-style pizzas across the Midwestern United States typically have a crispy and thin crust.
 In Milwaukee, this is referred to as a "cracker" crust; crusts on Minnesota-style pizza tend to be a bit softer.
 Unlike hand-tossed pizzas common on the east coast of the United States or in Italy, the dough is rolled out before baking.

 Prior to cooking, the crust is topped with a seasoned tomato sauce, cheese, and toppings like sausage.
 Immediately prior to service, the pizzas are cut into squares instead of the classic triangle.

 History

 Purpose

 The name "tavern-style" comes from how the pizzas were originally served in taverns.
 According to at least one origin story, the pizza tempted customers into lingering at the establishment, at which point they would be more likely to order more alcohol.
 Other bars might serve peanuts or other salty snacks for the same purpose.

 According to one narrative, the pizza's signature square slices were created so that a customer could hold that in one hand and a beer in the other.
 Another theory is that they made it possible for taverns without plates to instead set the pizza on napkins.